Pluralith/pluralith-cli/README.md

   - `--var`: Specify a variable to pass to Terraform.
 Can be specified multiple times.
 (Format: --var='NAME=VALUE')
   - `--var-file`: Specify a path to a var file to pass to Terraform.
 Can be specified multiple times.
   - `--cost-usage-file`: Specify a path to an infracost usage file to be used for the cost breakdown.
-  - `--no-costs`: Turn off internal `infracost breakdown` on current run
+  - `--show-costs`: Run `infracost breakdown` under the hood and show cost information in the diagram (Requires `infracost` to be installed)

 &nbsp;